dpla/dpla-frontend/README.md

 ```

 See [the Docker documentation](https://docs.docker.com/) and `docker help` for
 more information on using Docker containers.
+See package.json for more
+Docker-related commands.

 ## Environment Variables